vibbits/training-material/topics/data-management-plans/tutorials/share-preserve/tutorial.md

 On the one hand, making research data reusable will need extra effort.
 On the other hand, possible reuse, even by your future self, might bring you lots of benefits and credits.
 Consider if your data is worth the effort of making it reusable or if preserving and archiving for verification is enough.

-Reuse is explained more in depth in the next part of this course: ‘Availability for reuse’.
+Reuse is explained more in depth in ‘Data Availability for Reuse’.
 In this part we will focus on selection and preservation of research data for verification purposes.

 ## Data Package